isaiah1112/sshreader/README.md

 [sshreader][] is a Python Module for multi-processing/threading ssh connections in order to make ssh operations across multiple servers more parallel.
 It utilizes the [Paramiko](http://www.paramiko.org/) module for its ssh client.

-As of version 3.0, sshreader is compatible with both Python 2.7.x and Python 3.5.x!
+As of version 3.5.1, sshreader has been tested against Python 2.7, 3.5, and 3.6.

 ## License